 The referral process

 A consultant clinical geneticist and genetic counsellor will review the referral and decide on the action to be taken.
 You can write to any of us, but the clinical team responsible for the geographical area in which the patient lives will normally see the patient.
 The exception is when a specialist service offered in Southampton would be more appropriate.
-Please read the meet the team pages for a summary of which staff members cover a specific geographic area or specialist clinic.
+Please read our meet the team pages for a summary of which staff members cover a specific geographic area or specialist clinic.

 Princess Anne Hospital